Threshold (DC Comics)

 Threshold was an ongoing comic book series published by DC Comics, as part of The New 52.
-Threshold is written by Keith Giffen and illustrated by Tom Raney.
-The series explores the space-oriented side and cosmic mythos of DC Universe.
+Threshold was written by Keith Giffen and illustrated by Tom Raney.
+The series explored the space-oriented side and cosmic mythos of DC Universe.

 Publication history

 Threshold was announced on October 12, 2012, as part of a "Fourth Wave" of comics for The New 52.
 The series spun out of Green Lantern: New Guardians Annual #1 (March 2013), and Blue Beetle #16 (March 2013), picking up on plot threads that were developed.
 Giffen planned to re-introduce "dozens" of space-related characters into The New 52, among them: Omega Men, Space Ranger, Lady Styx, Space Cabbie and Star Hawkins.

 A Larfleeze back-up, drawn by Scott Kolins, ran from issues #1 to #5.
 Larfleeze would spin-off into a self-titled series after the conclusion of the back-up.

 A Star Hawkins back-up feature began with issue #6, drawn by Timothy Green II and Joseph Silver.

 Threshold was cancelled with issue #8.